sotrh/learn-wgpu/docs/beginner/tutorial2-swapchain/README.md

             a: 1.0,
         }),
         store: true,
-    }
+    },
 }
 ```

 The `RenderPassColorAttachment` has the `view` field which informs `wgpu` what texture to save the colors to.
-In this case we specify `frame.view` that we created using `swap_chain.get_current_frame()`.
+In this case we specify `frame.view` that we created using `surface.get_current_frame()`.
 This means that any colors we draw to this attachment will get drawn to the screen.

 The `resolve_target` is the texture that will receive the resolved output.
 This will be the same as `attachment` unless multisampling is enabled.
 We don't need to specify this, so we leave it as `None`.

 The `ops` field takes a `wpgu::Operations` object.
 This tells wgpu what to do with the colors on the screen (specified by `frame.view`).
 The `load` field tells wgpu how to handle colors stored from the previous frame.
 Currently we are clearing the screen with a bluish color.
+The `store` field tells wgpu with we want to store the rendered results to the `Texture` behind our `TextureView` (in this case it's the `SurfaceTexture`).
+We use `true` as we do want to store our render results.
+There are cases when you wouldn't want to but those

 <div class="note">